 Hello again!
 Back today with another instalment of the ‘Can’t Be Arsed’ Cookery series – recipes for when you have zero cooking mojo but could really do with something resembling actual food!

-This veggie soup recipe is seriously easy but packed with nutrients thanks to the awesome spinach and also happens to be gluten free and could easily be made dairy free too (woop!)
+This veggie soup recipe is seriously easy but packed with nutrients thanks to the awesome spinach and also happens to be gluten free and easily made vegan (woo!)

 As usual the ingredients are things that can loiter around in your freezer or cupboard just waiting to save the day!
 This recipe is also really cheap and requires no chopping!
 It can even be kept warm in the slow cooker to feed more hungry mouths later.